suvratapte/suvratapte.github.io/_posts/2020-12-31-consistent-hashing-with-clojure.md

 comments: true
 ---

-In this post, I have tried explaining what *Consistent Hashing* is, why it is needed and its implementation in Clojure.
+In this post, I have tried explaining what *Consistent Hashing* is, when it is needed and how to implement it in Clojure.
 Consistent hashing has many use cases.
-I have chosen its use case for distributed caching.
+I have chosen the usecase of distributed caching for this post.

 ## Caching